The purpose of this document is to instruct how to run a diagnostic patch scan when you are unable to perform a DPDTrace

-2. Save your changes and select to restart the service now then close your console, then stop either the Shavlik Protect Console Service in 9.2 or the Ivanti Patch for Windows Servers service in 9.3.
+2. Save your changes and select to restart the service now then close your console, then stop the Ivanti Patch for Windows Servers Console Service.

 3. Go to C:\ProgramData\LANDESK\Shavlik Protect\Logs and delete or move the contents of the directory.

-4. Restart the console service from step 2 then open your console and scan the machine that Support has requested the diagnostic scan for using the scan template that Support specifies.
+4. Restart the console service from step 2 and then open your console and scan the machine that Support has requested the diagnostic scan for using the scan template that Support specifies.
 For instance, if the problem patch on the machine is a security patch, you would use the security patch scan template.

-5. Save a screenshot similar to the screenshot above showing the machine name, definition date, scan template, Bulletin ID, and Q number of the patch having the issue.
+5. Save a screenshot of your scan results (similar to the screenshot above showing the machine name, definition date, scan template, Bulletin ID, and Qnumber of the patch having the issue).

 6. Go to Tools > Options > Logging and uncheck the Diagnostic Patch scanning checkbox and save your changes.

-7. Close your console, stop the console service from step 2, and zip up the contents of the C:\ProgramData\Landesk\Shavlik Protect\Logs folder.
+7. Zip up the contents of the C:\ProgramData\LANDESK\Shavlik Protect\Logs folder.

 8. Send the zipped Logs folder from step 7 and the screenshot from step 5 to Support.